jeanCarloMachado/little-architecture/README.md

 ## Duration: 20 mins - Topics covered

+How to build a system with great quality and delivery timming.

 - How to setup an application from the scratch
-- How to use TDD, OOP, FP, AOP and SP
+- How to use TDD, Composed types, OOP, FP, AOP and SP
 - The gateway pattern and why it matters
-- Evolutionary
+- Bring fun back to programming!

 ## Problem space